How Marriage Affects Car Insurance: Savings & When to Combine Policies

 Gather the following documents before contacting your insurer: your spouse's driver's license, a copy of your marriage certificate, vehicle registration for any cars being added, and proof of address if you've recently moved.
 Having this information ready speeds up the process and ensures accuracy.

 Most insurers require documentation showing you're legally married and sharing a household.
-If you've recently moved in together, you may need to add your partner to reflect the shared household.
+If you've recently moved in together, you may need to update your policy to reflect the shared household.
 Insurance companies care about who has regular access to the insured vehicles.
+Most insurers can verify documentation digitally, so physical copies are rarely required unless your profile involves elevated risk.

 Expected Premium Changes

 Your premium will adjust based on your spouse's driving record and the discounts you qualify for as a married couple.
 If both spouses have clean driving records, expect your rates to decrease due to marriage discounts and potentially multi-car savings.
-Research shows married couples can save an average of around $194–$291 annually on full coverage compared to single-driver rates.
+Married drivers average around $1,906/year for full coverage nationally — meaningfully less than the ~$2,100/year single-driver average.

 Pincher's Pro Tip